A rewriting-logic-with-SMT-based formal analysis and parameter synthesis framework for parametric time Petri nets: A rewriting logic semantics for ITPNs

 \section{A rewriting logic semantics for ITPNs}

 This section presents a rewriting logic semantics for (non-parametric) ITPNs, using a (non-executable) rewrite theory $\rtheorySem$.
-We provide a bisimulation relating the concrete semantics of a net $\PN$ and a rewrite relation in $\rtheorySem$, and discuss variants of $\rtheorySem$ to avoid consecutive tick steps and to enable time-bounded analysis.
+We provide a bisimulation relating the concrete semantics of a net $\PN$ and an induced rewrite relation in $\rtheorySem$.
+Furthermore, we discuss variants of $\rtheorySem$ to avoid consecutive tick steps and to enable time-bounded analysis.